iaincollins/ardent-collector/README.md

 the EDDN (Elite Dangerous Data Network) ZeroMQ instance at tcp://eddn.edcd.io:9500 at startup to receive a data stream.

-Because of this, and other dependancies, it is build against Node.js v18.x, an older LTS release that is end-of-life 2025-04-30 and may not work with other versions of Node.js.
+Because of this, and other dependancies, it is built against Node.js v18.x, an older LTS release that is end-of-life 2025-04-30 and may not work with other versions of Node.js until issues with newer versiosn of the ZeroMQ library are resolved.

 After doing `npm install` you can run the service with `npm start`.